simon-ritchie/apysc/docs_src/source/display_object_and_graphics_base_prop_abstract.md

 # DisplayObject and GraphicsBase classes base properties abstract

-This page would explain the `DisplayObject` and `GraphicsBase` classes' each property (such as the x, visible) abstract.
+This page explains the `DisplayObject` and `GraphicsBase` classes' each property (such as the x, visible) abstract.

 ## What apysc can do in its properties

-- You can get/set each property value, such as the x, y, visible, scale, etc.
+- You can get/set each property value, such as the x, y, visible.

 ## x and y properties